swcarpentry/git-novice/01-backup.md

 *   that we want to use these settings globally (i.e., for every project),

-The four commands above only need to be run once:
+The four commands above only need to be run once: the flag `--global` tells Git to use the settings for every project on this machine.

-Git will remember the settings until we change them.
+#### Creating a Repository

 Once Git is configured,
-we can start using Git.
+we can start using it.
 Let's create a directory for our work:

 ~~~
 $ mkdir planets
 $ cd planets
 ~~~

-and tell Git to make it a [repository](../gloss.html#repository):
+and tell Git to make it a [repository](../gloss.html#repository)&mdash;a place where Git can store old versions of our files:

 ~~~
 $ git init